 Accordingly, H.B.
-703's pay-per-signature restriction-worded similarly to the other States' restrictions that have been upheld-is likely to pass muster in the Eighth Circuit.
-Given the lack of a circuit split on this issue, Supreme Court review is less likely on this issue.
-However, the Court may take up a case that involves a challenge to both H.B.
-703's residency requirement and pay-per-signature restriction.
+575's pay-per-signature restriction-worded similarly to other States' restrictions that have been upheld-is likely to pass muster in the Eighth Circuit.
+Given the lack of a circuit split on this issue, the Supreme Court is less likely to grant cert on this issue alone, though it may grant cert in a case that involves a challenge to both a residency requirement and a pay-per-signature restriction.